SeanOMik/eBookReaderSwitch/README.md

 ### TODO:
 * Do some extra testing on file compatibility.
 * 2 pages side by side in landscape.
-* Touch screen for going to next page.
 * Hardware lock to prevent accidental touches (maybe Vol- ?) (?).
 * Save orientation, and dark mode settings.